ImMisat0/ProjectHermes/README.md

 This project is a Book Review Portal, built using Laravel framework along with TailwindCSS & AlpineJS.

 ## **IMPORTANT NOTE BEFORE INSTALLING**
-Before cloning the repo, you should check the version of your Laravel/Composer/PHP version My project version are:
+Before cloning the repo, you should check the version of your Laravel/Composer/PHP version.
+My project version are:
 ```
 Composer version 2.7.4